glennprays/cari-hati-server/README.md

 # cari-hati-backend

-CariHati is a tinder clone project
+CariHati is a project that inspired by Tinder dating App [Frontend repository](https://github.com/glennprays/cari-hati-ui)
-[Frontend repository](https://github.com/glennprays/cari-hati-ui)

 ## Getting Started